-Applicants selected for stage two of the admissions process will be asked to attend a nine station multiple mini interview (MMI) to determine non-cognitive performance.
+Applicants selected for stage two of the admissions process will be asked to attend a multi mini interview (MMI) to determine non-cognitive performance.

 These interviews have been designed to test the following which have been identified by both patients and academic staff as key non-cognitive competencies for medicine:

 Sample interview station 1